 - valid-lft specifies the lifetime of the lease, expressed in seconds.
 If not specified, the value configured in the subnet related to the specified subnet-id is used. - expire creates a timestamp of the lease expiration time, expressed in UNIX format (seconds since 1 Jan 1970).
 If not specified, the default value is now + the lease lifetime (the value of valid-lft). - fqdn-fwd specifies whether the lease should be marked as if a forward DNS update were conducted.
 Note this only affects the data stored in the lease database, and no DNS update will be performed.
 If configured, a DNS update to remove the A or AAAA records will be conducted when the lease is removed due to expiration or being released by a client.
 If not specified, the default value is false.
 The hostname parameter must be specified if fqdn-fwd is set to true. - fqdn-rev specifies whether the lease should be marked as if reverse DNS update were conducted.
 Note this only affects the the data stored in the lease database, and no DNS update will be performed..
 If configured, a DNS update to remove the PTR record will be conducted when the lease is removed due to expiration or being released by a client.
 If not specified, the default value is false.
 The hostname parameter must be specified if fqdn-fwd is set to true. - hostname specifies the hostname to be associated with this lease.
 Its value must be non-empty if either fqdn-fwd or fwdn-rev are set to true.
-If not specified, the default value is an empty string. - hw-address optionally specifies a hardware (MAC) address for an IPv6 lease.
+If not specified, the default value is an empty string.

+- hw-address optionally specifies a hardware (MAC) address for an IPv6 lease.
 It is a mandatory parameter for an IPv4 lease. - client-id optionally specifies a client identifier for an IPv4 lease. - preferred-lft optionally specifies a preferred lifetime for IPv6 leases.
 If not specified, the value configured for the subnet corresponding to the specified subnet-id is used.
-This parameter is not used when adding an IPv4 lease. - user-context specifies the user context to be associated with this lease.
+This parameter is not used when adding an IPv4 lease. - state specify the state of added lease, can be 0 for default, 1 for declined and 2 for expired-reclaimed state.
+Any other value will cause error. - user-context specifies the user context to be associated with this lease.
 It must be a JSON map.